imsweb/naaccr-xml/README.md

 To include it to your Maven or Gradle project, use the group ID `com.imsweb` and the artifact ID `naaccr-xml`.

-You can check out the [release page](https://github.com/imsweb/naaccr-xml/releases) for a list of the releases and their changes.
+You can check out the [releases page](https://github.com/imsweb/naaccr-xml/releases) for a list of the releases and their changes.

 This library requires Java 8 or a more recent version.